lewisdecarolis19/GithubUtilizationMetrics/README.md

 <h2>Solution ⚡️ </h2>

 To achieve the objective, a dashboard was developed in PowerBI showcasing relevant and insightful metrics that impact the code review process.
 Data was extracted from the team’s repositories using a Python script interfacing with the GitHub Rest API.
-This data formed the basis of the dashboard, followed by thorough cleaning and modeling to prepare structured data for visualization.
+This data formed the basis of the dashboard.
+Thorough data cleansing and modeling was performed to prepare the data into a structured format ready for visualization and analysis.
 The dashboard enables the team to conduct quarterly reviews of the adherence to the code review process and identify actions for improvement.

 <h2>Process and Tools 🔨 </h2>